-The Canon EOS 500D (called Canon T1i in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were announced, respectively, in March 2009 and March 2013.
+The Canon EOS 500D (called Canon T1i in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were officially introduced, respectively, in March 2009 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 500D has a resolution of 15.1 megapixel, whereas the 100D provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 500D has a resolution of 15.1 megapixels, whereas the 100D provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 500D and the Canon 100D is provided in the side-by-side display below.
+The physical size and weight of the Canon 500D and the Canon 100D are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 500D – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is notably smaller (16 percent) than the Canon 500D.
 Moreover, the 100D is markedly lighter (22 percent) than the 500D.
 In this context, it is worth noting that neither the 500D nor the 100D are weather-sealed.